Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Introduction

 Specifically, at the beginning of the $2022$ LGBT Pride Month, the game developers announced that one of their playable characters is gay.
 This event introduces exogenous variation in the character's identity, providing a unique opportunity to examine reactions to sexual minority disclosure.
 We demonstrate that the announcement was not anticipated, thereby strengthening the credibility of our identification strategy.
 We then utilize detailed daily data to track players' revealed preferences for the character over a meaningful period.
 To isolate the effects of the disclosure on players' preferences from potential confounding influences, we employ synthetic control methods to construct a synthetic character closely resembling the pre-announcement preference history of our treated character \parencite[see, e.g.,][]{abadie2021using, abadie2022synthetic}.

-Our findings reveal a substantial and persistent negative impact of coming out on players' preferences for the treated character, with a decline of more than $30\%$ of the pre-treatment average preferences for that character.
+Our findings reveal a substantial and persistent negative impact of coming out on players' preferences for the treated character, with a decline of more than $40\%$ of the pre-treatment average preferences for that character.
 This result consistently holds across various robustness checks.
+To further assess the external validity of our findings, we conduct a heterogeneity analysis based on players’ skill levels.
+The decline in preferences is equally pronounced among both lower- and higher-skilled players, indicating that the behavioral response is widespread rather than confined to a particular segment of the player base.
 Additionally, we exploit another unique feature of our setting: the online video game is played globally on different regional servers under very comparable circumstances.
 We make use of the information on the regional servers to compare how preferences for the treated character evolve across diverse regions across the world.
 The results consistently demonstrate a negative response across regions.

-To strengthen the credibility of preferences towards LGB status as the primary explanation for the estimated effects, it is crucial to ensure that players' decisions to switch from the character are not influenced by other factors.
-We address and eliminate several alternative channels, thereby enhancing the plausibility of social stigma as the primary explanation for the observed behavior.
+To strengthen the interpretation of the estimated effects as responses to sexual minority disclosure, it is crucial to ensure that players' decisions to switch from the character are not influenced by other factors.
+We address and eliminate several alternative channels, thereby enhancing the plausibility that the observed behavior reflects a response to the disclosure itself rather than confounding gameplay or design factors.
 First, we rule out the possibility that shifts in characters' relative strengths could explain our estimated effect.
-Second, we show that players' skills have no correlation with the choice to drop the character, thus dismissing the possibility that gameplay factors are the driving force behind the players' observed behavior.
+Second, we show that players' skills have no correlation with the choice to drop the character, thus mitigating the concern that gameplay factors are the driving force behind the players' observed behavior.
 Additionally, we demonstrate that players are not leaving the game after the disclosure but are shifting their focus to other characters.
-Third, we provide evidence that switching to other characters does not affect the performance of the players involved, highlighting that the decision to abandon the character is not driven by performance considerations.
+Third, we provide evidence that switching to other characters does not affect the performance of the players involved, highlighting that the decision to abandon the character is unlikely to be driven by performance considerations.
 Fourth, we dismiss the possibility that the release of a new character after the disclosure explains the estimated effect.